 We can Create Git Repository using one of the three approaches enlisted below:

 - Initialize repository in an existing project directory

 We'll be using Git command line tool to create repositories and also for learning all the Git operations in this series of tutorials.
 Use of Git command line tool will help you get familiar with the GIT Commands.
 Using Git command line tool gives you more flexibility than Git Clients or Git GUIs because they provide only a subset of GIT Features.
 So, to harness the complete power of Git like a pro, Git command line tools are the recommended way to use GIT.

-So, let’s get started and see how we can create Git repository in the three ways mentioned above.
+So, let's get started and see how we can create a Git repository in the three ways mentioned above.
 The very first thing is to find the Git command line tool on the system.
 I hope you have already gone through the Git installation process described in the tutorial here:

 Create a Bare Git Repository

-Creating a Bare Git Repository for a new project is three step process:
+Creating a Bare Git Repository for a new project is three-step process: